 How Do You Know if You Qualify for Chapter 7 Bankruptcy?

 If you are considering Chapter 7, also called debt liquidation, you will need to pass the means test.
 The means test will compare your income with the median income for your state, for a household of your size.
 If your income falls below the median income of your state, then you automatically qualify for bankruptcy via Chapter 7.
 If your income is above the median, you still have a chance to qualify.
 Simply reach out to a qualified bankruptcy lawyer near you!
 If it turns out that your income truly is too high, you may qualify for Chapter 13 bankruptcy instead.

 - You cannot have a recent bankruptcy discharge via Chapter 7 in the last 8 years and via Chapter 13 in the last 7 years.

 - You did not attempt to file for Chapter 7 or 13 in the last 180 days and it was dismissed by the court for specific reasons such as violating a court order.

 - You must complete a credit counseling course 180 days before you file.

-If you are thinking of filing for Chapter 13 (debt reorganization), the qualifications are different.
+If you are thinking of filing for Chapter 13, also called debt reorganization, the qualifications are as follows:

 - You must earn a regular income.